trustyplugins/category-ajax-filter/readme.txt

 === Category Ajax Filter ===
 Contributors: TrustyPlugins
 Donate link: https://www.buymeacoffee.com/jasveer
-Tags: Ajax Filter,Divi, Ajax posts, category posts ,Elementor,category-filter,category-ajax-filter,taxonomy-filter,custom-post-type-filter,post-type-filter,sidebar-filter
-Requires at least: 6.0
+Tags: Filter, elementor, divi, category-filter, post-filter Requires at least: 6.0
 Tested up to: 6.4
-Stable tag: 2.7.2.3
+Stable tag: 2.8
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Filter blog posts/custom post types by custom taxonomy/category without page reload and with pagination too.
-It has different filter and post layouts.Easy to sort/filter and display posts on page with Ajax.
-It Support Divi, Elementor, WpBakery Page Builder.
+It has different filter and post layouts.

 == Description ==
 <h4>Support Elementor Builder</h4>
 Filter posts/custom post type's posts by category without reload the page.
-Select sepecific taxonomy and terms to show on the frontend.
-It uses ajax request to filter the posts with many pre-build layouts.Use awesome admin panel to control everything on the frontend like filter layouts, filter color combination, post layouts, post color combination, font size, font-family, pagination etc. Showcase for any type of posts/custom post types.
+Select specific taxonomy and terms to show on the frontend.
+It uses ajax request to filter the posts with many pre-build layouts.
+Use awesome admin panel to control everything on the frontend like filter layouts, filter color combination, post layouts, post color combination, font size, font-family, pagination etc. Showcase for any type of posts/custom post types.
 <h4>Support Divi Builder</h4>
 Sort Posts/Custom post Types with Ajax functionality.
 Sort posts with Categories without page reload.
 It seamlessly loads the posts in a specific section without page reload and with pagination.